Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 training intelligent agents, below are a few examples that can serve as
 inspiration:

 - Single-Agent.
-A single Agent linked to a single Brain, with its own reward signal.
-The traditional way of training an Agent.
+A single agent linked to a single Brain, with its own reward signal.
+The traditional way of training an agent.
 An example is any single-player game, such as Chicken.
 [Video Link](https://www.youtube.com/watch?v=fiQsmdwEGT8&feature=youtu.be).
 - Simultaneous Single-Agent.
-Multiple independent Agents with independent reward signals linked to a single Brain.
+Multiple independent agents with independent reward signals linked to a single Brain.
 A parallelized version of the traditional training scenario, which can speed-up and stabilize the training process.
   Helpful when you have multiple versions of the same character in an environment who should learn similar behaviors.
 An example might be training a dozen robot-arms to each open a door simultaneously.
 [Video Link](https://www.youtube.com/watch?v=fq0JBaiCYNA).
 - Adversarial Self-Play.
-Two interacting Agents with inverse reward signals linked to a single Brain.
-In two-player games, adversarial self-play can allow an Agent to become increasingly more skilled, while always having the perfectly matched opponent: itself.
-This was the strategy employed when training AlphaGo, and more recently used by OpenAI to train a human-beating 1-vs-1 Dota 2 Agent.
+Two interacting agents with inverse reward signals linked to a single Brain.
+In two-player games, adversarial self-play can allow an agent to become increasingly more skilled, while always having the perfectly matched opponent: itself.
+This was the strategy employed when training AlphaGo, and more recently used by OpenAI to train a human-beating 1-vs-1 Dota 2 agent.
 - Cooperative Multi-Agent.
-Multiple interacting Agents with a shared reward signal linked to either a single or multiple different Brains.
-In this scenario, all Agents must work together to accomplish a task that cannot be done alone.
-Examples include environments where each Agent only has access to partial information, which needs to be shared in order to accomplish the task or collaboratively solve a puzzle.
+Multiple interacting agents with a shared reward signal linked to either a single or multiple different Brains.
+In this scenario, all agents must work together to accomplish a task that cannot be done alone.
+Examples include environments where each agent only has access to partial information, which needs to be shared in order to accomplish the task or collaboratively solve a puzzle.
 - Competitive Multi-Agent.
-Multiple interacting Agents with inverse reward signals linked to either a single or multiple different Brains.
-In this scenario, Agents must compete with one another to either win a competition, or obtain some limited set of resources.
+Multiple interacting s with inverse reward signals linked to either a single or multiple different Brains.
+In this scenario, s must compete with one another to either win a competition, or obtain some limited set of resources.
 All team sports fall into this scenario.
 - Ecosystem.
-Multiple interacting Agents with independent reward signals linked to either a single or multiple different Brains.
+Multiple interacting s with independent reward signals linked to either a single or multiple different Brains.
 This scenario can be thought of as creating a small world in which animals with different goals all interact, such as a savanna in which there might be zebras, elephants and